 I’ve never been a fan of flocked skinny hangers.
 I prefer the Cresnel U-Slide Clothes Hanger.
 I like them because they are ultra thin and have a non-slip silicone material in strategic spots.
 These hangers are curved too which prevents the bumps that you will get on knits using tube type hangers.
 The design allows for easy removal of garments with small neck openings.

 I included trouser hangers in a blog post a few years ago.
-This year I have narrowed down my preference to the thick padded type of trouser hanger.
+This year I have narrowed down my preference to the Chrome and Black Friction Slacks Hangers .
 Richards makes an excellent product.
 There are other brands available.
 Be sure the product that you select has an upward slant on the pants bar.
 I like these hangers because they save several inches of vertical space in the closet.

 The MOS can sit on a flat surface like your desk or mount on the wall.